-Discover our key takeaways from the Skillnet Network Conference on Learning Technlogies, and learn how you can be part of a revolution that will change your industry sooner than you might think.
+Discover our key takeaways from the Skillnet Network Conference on Learning Technlogies, and learn how you can be part of a digital learning revolution that will change your industry sooner than you might think.

 Last week’s Skillnet Network Conference in Kilkenny highlighted the numerous, exciting ways that technology is transforming the way we do business across all industries.
 We’ve broken it down into 3 need-to-know points for you to digest:

 A lot of people think of Artificial Intelligence as a sci-fi concept that may be relevant to the technology sector, but certainly isn’t in their own sector.
 This couldn’t be more wrong!
 AI is as relevant to you and your industry right now.
 Consider these two statements:

 “AI is powering through business like a steam train.
 You can either climb aboard or get run over.” – Skillnet Network Conference guest speaker Gerry Doyle.